google/skia/site/dev/contrib/flatten.md

 5: Register your flattenable with the global registrar:
-You need to add one line to SkFlattenable::InitalizeFlattenables().
-To register the flattenable in a Skia build, that function is defined in SkGlobalInitialization_default.cpp.
+You need to add one line to `SkFlattenable::InitalizeFlattenables()`.
+To register the flattenable in a Skia build, that function is defined in `SkGlobalInitialization_default.cpp`.
-For Chromium, it is in SkGlobalInitialization_chromium.cpp.
+For Chromium, it is in `SkGlobalInitialization_chromium.cpp`.
 For a single flattenable add

 <!--?prettify?-->